About Katy Jon Went & KatyJon.com

 - Paint Out – majorly involved since 2014 in this fabulous art & plein air painting project

-- Pick My Brain – advising around diversity, culture, and confidence on this start-up platform
+- Pick My Brain – advising around diversity, culture, and confidence on this start-up platform – you can book me for a talk or chat there.

 - Professional Pedants (proofing, editing, correcting, writing)